 Our Board of Directors periodically reviews the independence of each director.
 During these reviews, our Board of Directors considers transactions and relationships between each director (and his or her immediate family and affiliates) and our Company and management to determine whether any such transactions or relationships are inconsistent with a determination that the director was independent.
-Our Board of Directors has affirmatively determined that each director other than Brent D. Richardson, who is our Executive Chairman, Christopher C. Richardson, who is our General Counsel (and who will not stand for reelection as a director), and Brian E. Mueller, who is our Chief Executive Officer, is "independent," as defined by the Marketplace Rules of the Nasdaq Stock Market.
+Our Board of Directors has affirmatively determined that each director other than Brent D. Richardson, who is our Executive Chairman, and Brian E. Mueller, who is our Chief Executive Officer, is "independent," as defined by the Marketplace Rules of the Nasdaq Stock Market.
+Prior to her appointment to the Board of Directors, Sara R. Dial served as a consultant to the Company for a brief period of time and received a consulting fee of approximately \$25,000.
+Ms. Dial's consulting agreement with the Company was terminated prior to her appointment to the Board of Directors and the Board of Directors reviewed Ms. Dial's consulting arrangement and determined that it did not impair her independence.
 Under the Marketplace Rules, a director can be independent only if the director does not trigger a categorical bar to independence and our Board of Directors affirmatively determines that the director does not have a relationship which, in the opinion of our Board of Directors, would interfere with the exercise of independent judgment by the director in carrying out the responsibilities of a director.